domagalski/station-rs/README.md

 # station
-A network-based interprocess communication (IPC) library written in Rust.
+A networked interprocess communication (IPC) library written in Rust.

 I'm writing this to be useful to me.
 It might not be useful for you.
+Some things mentioned here might not be fully implemented or subject to change. v1.0 shall be the first release that is meant to be stable, usable and fully featured.
+Anything before that is subject to be whatever I feel like it is.

 ## Structure